andrewakafrodo/cmsi387/homework/myshell/README.md

 2. Can your shell run scripts?
 Why or why not?

+My shell can not run scipts.
+This is the case because at this point my shell only takes a command and its arguments.
+I can't use anything like `|`, `>`, or `<` for this reason.
+A script is often more complicated than piping the output of one command into another and can contain anything from if statments to loop and more.

 3. Does `CTRL-D` exit your shell?
 Why or why not?